-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Use selling skills to contribute to the bottom line success of all types of organizations and markets. - Source and qualify customers effectively., - Identify customer needs through active listening to open-ended questions. - Present effective solutions to customers' needs using critical, creative and practical sales skills. - Use negotiating skills to develop positive solutions to conflicts in a selling environment. - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Use selling skills to contribute to the bottom line success of all types of organizations and markets. - Source and qualify customers effectively. - Identify customers' needs. - Present effective solutions to customers' needs. - Use negotiating skills to develop positive solutions in a selling environment. - Articulate career preparation confidently using resumes and interviews.